Incontinence after bowel cancer treatment

 Incontinence is when a person is not able to control their bowel or bladder.
-It may be caused by different types of treatment for bowel cancer.
+It may be caused by different treatments for bowel cancer.

 Learn more about:

 After surgery or radiation therapy, the movement of waste through the large bowel can become faster.
-This can mean that you feel you can’t wait when you need to go to the toilet (urgency) and you need to go more often.
-It may also result in a loss of control over bowel movements.
+You may feel that you can’t wait when you need to go to the toilet (urgency), you need to go more often, or you have less control over bowel movements.
 Bowel surgery or radiation therapy may weaken the anus, making it difficult to hold on when you feel the need to empty your bowels, particularly if you have loose bowel movements (diarrhoea).

 While you may feel embarrassed if you have bowel or bladder changes, there are ways to manage the symptoms.
 Incontinence usually improves in a few months, but sometimes take years.
 Talk to your treatment team about whether any bowel or bladder changes are likely to be permanent.

 Ways to manage incontinence

 - Talk to your surgeon or GP about available treatments.
 They may refer you to the hospital continence nurse or physiotherapist, who can suggest exercises to strengthen the pelvic floor muscles.

 - Call the National Continence Helpline on 1800 33 00 66 to talk to a continence nurse about continence aids, if needed, or visit the Continence Foundation of Australia.

 - Find out the location of toilets near where you are.
 Visit the National Public Toilet Map or download the National Public Toilet Map app from the App Store (Apple phones) or Google Play (Android phones).

 - The Australian Government’s Improving Bowel Function After Bowel Surgery booklet provides helpful tips about managing bowel problems.
 To get a copy you can also call 1800 33 00 66.